cryptofaiz720/cryptofaiz720/README.md

 - 👋 Hi, I’m @cryptofaiz720
-- 👀 I’m interested in websites and web application's
+- 👀 I’m interested in websites and web application's and in cyber security
 - 🌱 I’m currently learning github and programming in c++
 - 💞️ I’m looking to collaborate on beginners C++ projects which could teach me how to code
 - 📫 How to reach me this is my mail kingfaiz331952002@gmail.com you can contact me thorugh this